3cognito/demo-credit/README.md

 ## 3. Database Schema (E-R Diagram)

-Please refer to the E-R Diagram in the `er-diagram.png` file in the repository.
+Please click [here](https://erd.dbdesigner.net/designer/schema/1685494759-demo-credit) to see the E-R diagram for the API.
 The diagram depicts the relationships between the entities involved in the MVP Wallet Service.

 ## 4. Usage and Documentation